 You can use the MS Word version of a schedule to create your own agency implementation schedule.

-This may be necessary if there are multiple schedules available for your agency or you need to modify it to load the schedule into your recordkeeping application.
+This may be necessary if there are multiple schedules available for your agency or you need to modify it to load the schedule into your recordkeeping application or business system.

 When creating an implementation version you can:

 - add supplemental information to the disposal authorisation numbers—see Using disposal authorisation numbers for more information

 Note: You must always ensure QSA’s current authorisation number is used to authorise and document the disposal of records

 - modify terms and keywords from the schedule to match the terms used by your agency, including function, activity and record class title—this can be done as part of mapping your business classification scheme to the schedule, however this must not change the intent of the function, activity or record class

 - update examples to include records specific to your agency—these must fit within the scope of the record class to ensure the intent of the class and the records it covers does not change

 - remove sections or individual classes that aren’t relevant to your agency (e.g. remove collection management function from the GRDS if it doesn't apply)

 - include information about disposal triggers relevant to your agency (e.g. if you decide ‘business action completed’ will always be implemented as ‘date inactive’, or ‘date file closed’)